GermanHeim/globalsearch-rs-website/src/content/docs/getting-started/comparison-with-matlab.md

 all the variables.
 This is to ensure that the user is aware of the bounds of the variables and selects them appropriately.

+## Additional features

+`globalsearch-rs` provides additional features, including checkpointing and parallel execution in stage 1.
+For more information, see the [feature flags documentation](../../rust/feature-flags).

+These features are not available in the Python bindings.

 ## References

 [^1]: